Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Snowball uses tamper resistant enclosures, 256-bit encryption, and industry-standard Trusted Platform Module(TPM) that is designed to ensure both security and full chain-of-custody or your data, as well as reduce management overhead involved with transferring data into or out of AWS.
 - Once data transfer has been processed and verified, AWS performs a software erasure of the snowball appliance
+- **Snowball Edge**:
+   - A 100TB data transfer device with on-board storage & compute capabilities
+   - used for moving large amounts of data into and out of AWS
+   - as a temporary tier for large datasets or to support local workloads in remote/offline areas
+   - cluster together to form a local storage tier and process your data on-premises, helping you ensure your application continue to run even when they are not able to access the cloud
+- **Snowmobile**:
+   - An exabyte-scale data transfer service used to move large amounts of data to AWS
+   - can transfer upto 100PB per snowmobile in a 45ft long container
+   - makes it easy to move massive volumes of data to the cloud, including libraries, image repositories etc.
+   - in this way data is safe, transferred fast, and cost effective

 # Import/Export:

-2 types:

 - Import/Export Disk:
+    - Used before snowball was introduced
-    Accelerates moving large amount of data into and out of the AWS cloud using portable storage devices for transport.
+    - Accelerates moving large amount of data into and out of the AWS cloud using portable storage devices for transport.
-    It transfers your data directly and off of storage devices using Amazon’s high-speed internal network and bypassing the internet.
-    Faster than the internet transfer and more cost effective than upgrading your connectivity Allows to import to EBS, S3, Glacier, export from S3 you pay only for what you use.
+    - Faster than the internet transfer and more cost effective than upgrading your connectivity
+    - Allows to import to EBS, S3, Glacier, export from S3
+    - you pay only for what you use.
-    3 pricing components: per device fee, a data load time charge, possible return shipping charges, or shipping to destinations not local to AWS
+    - 3 pricing components: per device fee, a data load time charge, possible return shipping charges, or shipping to destinations not local to AWS

+**Snowball Exam tips**:
+- Understand snowball
+- Understand import/export that is what was used before snowball
+- Snowball can import to S3, and export from S3

+<a name ="s3_ta"></a>
+# What is S3 transfer acceleration?
+- accelerates uploads to S# using CloudFront edge networks
+- makes use of a distinct url to upload to a edge location which will then transfer to S3

+# Q. What is the correct format for a static website hosting?
+Ans: [bucket_name].[s3-website-][valid-aws-region][.aws.amazon.com]

+<a name ="ec2"></a>
 # EC2(Elastic Compute Cloud)

 Provides resizable compute capacity in the cloud.